Medivators Scope Buddy: Guide to Setup, Use, and Care

 How Long Should a Medivators Scope Buddy Last You?

 What's the magic trick to a long life?
-Swapping out tubing and filters before they turn into ticking time bombs.
+Swapping out tubing before they turn into ticking time bombs.
 Keeping your equipment tested and monitored helps a lot too.

 Tubing: If your Scope Buddy tubing looks yellow, cloudy, or cracked, replace it.
 Waiting too long risks leaks or worse—damaged scopes.